 - Cheddar bacon biscuits.
 This version is gluten free, dairy free, egg free, paleo and keto.
 Keep frozen and microwave when ready to eat.

 - Pumpkin bars.
 They are gluten free and vegan.
 They might get a little messy with the icing.
-You can always take them along without the icing, and then bring along a container of Dollop Vanilla Icing.
+You can always take them along without the icing, and then bring along a container of your favorite allergen-friendly icing.

 - Lemon Poppy Seed Pancakes.
 This version is gluten free and vegan.
 Keep frozen and microwave when ready to eat.